fintie/smart-developer/algorithm/DEPLOYMENT_HANDOFF.md

 ## Required Artifacts
 ### Required for inference
-These files MUST exist locally on the deployment machine:
+These all can be found in the **shared Google Drive**.
+They MUST exist locally on the deployment machine:

 **Data**: `data/processed/retrieval/candidate_sites.parquet`